 Before Your Treatment

-- Shave both underarms; by the time you come in for your procedure, there will be a little bit of hair growth to identify the area to be treated.
+- 4-6 DAYS BEFORE Shave both underarms; by the time you come in for your procedure, there will be some hair growth to identify the area to be treated.

 - If you forget to shave, we will trim the area for you.